titilda/appunti/Foundation of Operations Research(Master Degree)/index.md

 The first part of the formula (V) is the value of the objective function when we are in a basic feasible solution (vertex) since $\underline{x}_N$ is $\underline{0}$.

-THe second part of the formula (R) are the reduced costs(of then non-basic variables), but before giving you the definition let's try to understand what are the reduced cost.
+The second part of the formula (R) are the reduced costs(of then non-basic variables), but before giving you the definition let's try to understand what are the reduced cost.

 ### Definition walkthrough